How a tax on sugary drinks is part of the solution.

 And there has been confirmed success already in a number of countries, including the United Kingdom (2018), Mexico (2014), France (2012), Chile (2014), Catalonia, Spain (2016), South Africa (2018) and in some jurisdictions in the United States, including Portland (1991), Cleveland (2003) and Berkeley (2015), where robust evaluations have shown a drop in consumption following the tax.

-The AMA’s detailed report includes case studies of the United Kingdom and Mexico taxes on sugary drinks, with the United Kingdom tax very similar in design to the proposed Australian tax.
+The AMA’s detailed report includes case studies of the United Kingdom and Mexico taxes on sugary drinks, with the United Kingdom tax very similar in design to the proposed Australian tax – you can check it out here, or have a look at the world map on our homepage!

 But aren’t you making the cost of living more expensive for people?